 Which Is Better?
 A Direct Lender Or A Broker?

-While it’s common knowledge that payday loans can be very expensive, some borrowers simply have no other options due to having a poor credit history or lack of employment.
+It’s common knowledge that payday loans can be very expensive.
+Some borrowers have no other options due to having a poor credit history or lack of employment.
 Payday loans can provide a quick and easy solution for borrowers who can’t get approved for a loan elsewhere.
 That being said, borrowers should seek out direct payday lenders as opposed to a broker.
 Much like they would when shopping around for a mortgage loan or insurance policy.
 This helps to avoid excess broker fees and your sensitive information distributed to unknown parties.

-Five Reasons To Consider A Direct Lender and Not A Broker:
+Five Reasons To Consider A Direct Lender Instead OF A Broker:

-- Borrowers open themselves up to unwanted marketing when they go through brokers, particularly if they’re applying online.
-Once a potential borrower submits personal information to a broker, he or she is then publicly identified as someone who wants to work with a direct loan lender.
+- Borrowers open themselves up to unwanted marketing when they go through brokers or affiliates.
+Once a potential borrower submits personal information to a broker, he or she is then identified as someone who wants to work with a direct loan lender.
 Brokers in the payday loan field have relatively weak privacy policies, and most of them have the right to share borrower information with just about anyone.
 This can include a tax preparer, car dealerships, and others.
 Borrowers need to be aware of this and know that they’ll likely be hit with sales calls, marketing emails, and unwanted solicitations by mail once they’ve applied for a direct lender loan through a broker.

 - There is little if any accountability and transparency when you work with a broker.
 When working with direct payday lenders, rates are almost always clear.
-They’re generally displayed upfront before the borrower applies for a direct loan or submits any personal information.
-In addition, direct loan lenders are usually upfront with the exact loan terms, and customers can always access important information for the lenders, such as company addresses, phone numbers, and emails.
-Direct loan lenders also tend to be affiliated with certified payday loan trade groups that are required to conform to best practices based on the state that they’re operating within.
+They’re displayed upfront before the borrower applies for a direct loan or submits any personal information.
+Direct loan lenders are upfront with the exact loan amounts and terms.
+Customers can always access important information for lenders, such as company addresses, phone numbers, and emails.
+Direct loan services also tend to be affiliated with certified payday loan trade groups that are required to conform to best practices based on the state that they’re operating within.
 Most of the direct lenders listed in our directory have an active license to provide same day cash, either on a state of Federal level.
-Brokers, on the other hand, typically aren’t accountable for much, and there’s rarely any transparency about the rules and regulations under which they’re operating.
+Brokers, on the other hand, aren’t accountable for much, and there’s rarely any transparency about the rules and regulations under which they operate.
 After all, they’re not the actual lender, so they can get away with not being transparent.
 When borrowers stumble upon a site for payday loan brokers, one of the biggest giveaways that the brokers aren’t direct lenders will be if the site requests personal details and financial information from borrowers prior to displaying any rates.

-- Some 3rd party companies and non direct lenders will commit fraud.
+- Some 3rd party affiliates and non direct lenders may commit fraud.
 Unfortunately, fraud occurs in the payday lending space.
 This doesn’t necessarily mean that brokers themselves are advocating fraudulent practices.
-But because they’re not heavily regulated like direct payday lenders, anything can happen.
+But because they’re not regulated like direct payday lenders, anything can happen.
 When borrowers apply for online loans or cash advances, they’re asked to submit bank account information and other personal details.
 Most of the time, this information is going to various online payday lenders.
-But occasionally it can wind up in the hands of fraudulent buyers who claim the borrower took out a direct lender loan.
+But it can wind up in the hands of fraudulent buyers who claim the borrower took out a direct loan.
 At this point the borrower’s bank account can be cleaned out.
-If a marketing company is asking for bank account information online, it’s likely not worth the risk.
+If a marketing company is asking for bank account information online, it’s not worth the risk.